 The Realtor Advisory Group is made up of real estate professionals who work as advisors to the Coalition.
 In turn, the Coalition sponsors an annual summit with community leaders (e.g., mayors, elected officials, superintendent of schools, police chief) who present on topics of particular interest to realtors.

-The Finance & Development Committee oversees the finances of our non-profit organization and works to raise funds through grants and other funding activities to allow the Coalition to bring high-quality pro-integrative programming to our towns.
+The Finance & Development Committee works to raise funds through grants and other funding activities to allow the Coalition to bring high-quality pro-integrative programming to our towns.

 The Monitoring, Evaluation, and Research Committee recommends particular methods for assessing the performance and impact of Coalition initiatives.
 This committee serves to identify baseline data and methods for updating and comparing sales activity, rental activity, housing prices, and the effectiveness of our brokers and marketing programs.
 New members are always welcome.